kasper/phoenix/API.md

 - `reload()` manually reloads the context and any changes in the configuration files
 - `bind(String key, Array<String> modifiers, Function callback)` binds the key character with the specified modifiers to a callback function and returns the handler, you must keep a reference to the handler in order for your callback to get called, the callback function receives no arguments, binding overrides any previous handlers for the same key combination
+- `on(String event, Function callback)` binds an event to a callback function and returns the handler, you must keep a reference to the handler in order for your callback to get called, you can have multiple handlers for a single event
 - `log(String message)` logs the message to the Console
 - `notify(String message)` delivers the message to the Notification Center